learn-static/digital-exhibit-lab/docs/overview.md

 - external object links -- objects hosted online anywhere you can get a direct URL to the web accessible file (images, pdfs, mp3s, videos) can be added to the metadata.
 This provides a lot of flexibility to curate items from existing repositories without needing to add any files to the project.

 Metadata describing the set of objects will be created in a spreadsheet.
-For a collaborative online option, this can be done using Google Sheets.
+For a collaborative online option, this is usually done using Google Sheets.
 The exhibit website can directly load the metadata from Google Sheets (so that edits can be seen in realtime), other web accessible CSVs, or a CSV added to the project repository.

 How you gather the aggregation of items for the exhibit can change focus of the assignment.